utdata/thcic-pudf/README.md

 [**CHRISTIAN MCDONALD**](https://journalism.utexas.edu/faculty/christian-mcdonald), Assistant Professor of Practice\
 School of Journalism and Media, Moody College of Communication\
 The University of Texas at Austin

+## Stories

+- [Birth on demand:](https://www.expressnews.com/projects/2020/off-the-chart/cesarean-texas-mothers/) Whether a woman delivers by cesarean has less to do with her health than the hospital she goes to.
+Case in point: Doctors Hospital of Laredo, where rates of surgical intervention during childbirth are way above the norm.
+Experts say something isn’t right.
+- [More than ‘a little snip’:](https://www.expressnews.com/projects/2020/off-the-chart/episiotomy-texas-mothers/) Two Texas hospitals performed episiotomies at rates four to six times the recommended level last year.
+But women giving birth should know: You have the final say.
+- [Database:](https://www.expressnews.com/projects/2020/off-the-chart/cesarean-episiotomy-texas-hospitals-database/) C-section and episiotomy rates in Texas hospitals.

 ## Methodology